tjmahr/dissertation/docs/12-aim1-notebook.md

 showed increasing looking probability and decreasing variability with each year of the study.
 These simulations confirm the hypothesis that variability would be diminish as children converge on a mature level of performance on this task.

+  - Word recognition performance is a skill where variation is greatest at younger ages.
+  - What mechanisms might come to bear on this?
+Does variability narrow developmentally for vocabulary?
+  - Children different in their word-learning trajectories, so the early differences in word recognition could be from younger children who are relatively early/late in word-learning.
+The SDs of the EVT scores narrows a small amount each year, even when we only consider the children who participated at all three years.
+  - (It will be easier to fold this in to the mechanism discussion once we have firmer results for the looks-to-foils analysis.)
+  - If differences in word recognition matter (and they do) and the differences are greatest at younger ages, then they are most informative at younger ages.
+  - Maybe a few words on why individual differences are worth studying?

 ### Are individual differences stable over time?